Top 10 Highest Mountains in Nepal

 Position in Nepal: 2nd

 From 1838 till 1849, when Mt.
 Everest was still unknown to the world, the world's highest peak was considered to be Mt.
 Kanchenjunga.
 It stands tall as the 2nd highest peak in Nepal and the 3rd highest peak in the world.
-It lies on Nepal and Sikkim (India)’s border, and three of the four routes to Kanchenjunga are in Nepal.
+It lies on the Nepal and Sikkim (India) border, and three of the four routes to Kanchenjunga are in Nepal.

 Kanchenjunga Circuit Trek and Sele La Pass Trek are two of the most popular treks in the Kanchenjunga region.
 The thrilling journey is the beauty of the Kanchenjunga Conservation Area and eastern Nepal's most rural settlements' challenging lifestyle.